jncraton/architecture-cpsc2420/lectures/05-processors.md

 Selectable Logic
 ----------------

-- Can perform one of several operations
+- Can perform one of several sequences of operations
 - Operations are defined at the time the processor is manufactured

 Parameterized Logic
 -------------------

-- Computer pre-determined functions
+- Computes pre-determined functions
-- Provide additional parameters that adjust behavior
+- Provides additional parameters that adjust behavior
 - JPEG compressor with tunable quality

 Programmable Logic